hiteshkumarh/dpi-engine/README.md

 4. View traffic analysis results in the dashboard

 ---

 ---

 # 12. Extending the Project

-This project can be extended in multiple ways to build a more advanced **network security and traffic analysis system**.
+This project can be extended to support more advanced **network security and traffic analysis features**.

 ---

-# Add More Application Signatures
+## Add More Application Signatures

-Currently, applications are identified using **domain pattern matching**.
+Applications are identified using **domain pattern matching** from extracted **TLS SNI, HTTP Host headers, or DNS queries**.

-New applications can easily be added inside:
+New applications can be added in:

 ```
 packet_analyzer_py/core/types.py